Rancho Dobe's Storm: Early life

 Storm was born on 12 December, 1949, at the Ranch Dobe kennels in Van Nuys, California.
 He was one of thirteen puppies whelped by his mother, Champion Maedel von Randahof, who died shortly after giving birth.
 In addition to Storm, only three other puppies survived, Zephyr, Breeze and Gale – all females.
 The puppies great-grandsire was the 1939 Westminster Kennel Club Dog Show Best in Show winner, Ferry v.
-Rauhfelsen of Giralda.
+Rauhfelsen of Giralda, and Storm, in turn, was the 6x great-grandsire of 1989 Westminster Best In Show winner CH Royal Tudor's Wild as the Wind: UD TDX ROM CGC LC-12D.
 At the age of three months he was sold by his original owners, Mr and Mrs Brint Edwards to Len Carey, an advertising executive for Batten, Barton, Durstine & Osborn in New York.
 Carey had a standing order with the Edwards for the next male Doberman with conformation show potential.

 Once in New York, Storm lived with Carey and his family in a 12th-floor apartment in Manhattan.
 Initially the dog had some difficulties with house training and using the elevators, but a strike by elevator workers in New York changed that.
 "Twelve floors down and twelve floors up, four times a day.
 It housebroke the dog and made a man of my son Jeff." recalled Carey later in an interview for Life magazine.
 At the age of four months while being walked in Central Park he slipped off his lead while being walked by Mrs Carey, and was seized by a police officer.
 Charged with permitting an animal to run at large, his owners were fined $1.
 The normal range of fines for such a charge were between $5 and $25.
 On another occasion, Storm was left sitting in a parked car with the window open slightly.
 Mrs Carey returned to the car to find a drunken man had shoved his fist through the gap in the window and was waving his hand around Storm's nose.
 The dog did not bite, and the entire drive home simply laid down and trembled.

 The family moved out of the city in 1951 to Cos Cob, Connecticut, 30 mi from New York.
 Storm shared the bed of Jeff Carey, Len's son, and ate eggs, biscuits and canned beef for his meals.